 Anyone using the public access computers is expected to behave in an appropriate manner.
 Inappropriate behavior includes, but is not limited to: rowdiness, excessive noise, and talking on cell phones.

 You may use the library computers more than once per day.
+If necessary, staff will provide an additional guest pass.

 No more than 2 people may be at any public access computer at one time.